PokemonGoF/PokemonGo-Bot-Desktop/README.md

 # Just getting started, help needed.
 Things broken.

 # Warning to Linux users: Many are having issues getting the bot running.
-As of right now, it does not seem to be supported, but it eventuall will
+As of right now, it does not seem to be supported, but it eventually will

 ##Login Page
 ![login](https://raw.githubusercontent.com/PokemonGoF/PokemonGo-Bot-Desktop/development/screenshots/Login.png)